microsoft/hlsl-specs/proposals/infra/INF-0004-binding-resource-binding-diagnostics.md

 'b' used for resource type
 '&ltT&gt', which cannot
 be used as a resource.]
+N -- No -->U{Is the given
+binding prefix 'c' or 'i'?}
+U -- Yes --> V[DefaultError warning:
+Using binding prefix '&ltp&gt' is deprecated, resource won't be used.
-N -- No -->U[error: &ltT&gt is an invalid
+U -- No -->W[error: &ltT&gt is an invalid
 resource type for
 binding prefix '&ltp&gt']
 ```